Sam-Panda/FABRICation/fabric-ci-cd/DirectlakeDeployment/readme.md

 ## Deployment Steps
-Outline the step-by-step process for deploying the Power BI Directlake model.
-Include any configuration or setup steps that need to be performed.

 1. Step 1: Move the lakehouse and notebook artifacts using the deployment pipeline from the development workspace to the production workspace.